SCSMDyeah/TriOmicNet/readme.md

 2. regulatory potential score; and
 3. multi-network diffusion score.

-The three component scores are standardized and integrated by singular value decomposition (SVD) to produce the final `TriOmicNetScore`.
+The three component scores are standardized and integrated by singular value decomposition (SVD) to produce the final.

 ## Workflow